analogdevicesinc/ai8x-training/README.md

 The `Device/` folder contains a sample Makefile, and a custom fully connected layer in the file `arm_fully_connected_q7_q8p7_opt.c` that returns Q8.7 fixed-point outputs, and a custom `arm_softmax_q8p7_q15.c` which is aware of the fixed-point input (both of these files are also used for the software classification layer on AI84/AI85).
+Additionally, a number of files are provided that provide non-square pooling support, and activation support for more than 64 KB of data (these files are not needed for AI84/AI85 hardware).
-Additionally, a `tornadocnn.h` header file is included which helps both embedded examples as well as CMSIS NN code.
+The `tornadocnn.h` header file is included which helps both embedded examples as well as CMSIS NN code.

 For example, the following command would generate code that performs a CIFAR-10 inference from the `trained/ai84-cifar10.pth.tar` checkpoint file and the `cifar10-hwc.yaml` network description